emafasce/bioinformatics/README.md

 # Segmentation and classification on human renal tissue

 This is the Bioinformatics project "Segmentation and classification on human renal tissue".
-In this github folder you can find the Latex document (Bioinformatics_report.pdf), the presentation (Slides.pdf) and all the code I wrote.
-The slides are also available at this link: https://www.canva.com/design/DAEyXnS4_mo/saVemvrUL28bs4x03GMadA/view?utm_content=DAEyXnS4_mo&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink
+In this github folder you can find:
+- The report (Bioinformatics_report.pdf)
+- The presentation (available also at this link: https://www.canva.com/design/DAEyXnS4_mo/saVemvrUL28bs4x03GMadA/view?utm_content=DAEyXnS4_mo&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)
+- The code

 In this Readme I provide a brief explanation on how to run the code.

 ### MAIN TASKS